10th Army (Soviet Union)

-The 10th Army of the Soviet Union's Red Army was a field army active from 1939 to 1944.
+The 10th Army (Russian: 10-я армия) of the Soviet Union's Red Army was a field army active from 1939 to 1944.

 History

 The Army was formed in September 1939, in the Moscow Military District, and then deployed to the Western Special Military District.
 During the Soviet invasion of Poland it consisted, according to Steven Zaloga, of the 11th Rifle Corps (6th, 33rd, and 121st RD); the 16th Rifle Corps (8th, 52nd, and 55th Rifle Divisions); and the 3rd Rifle Corps (in reserve) (33 and 113 RDs), under General Ivan Zakharkin.

 On 22 June 1941, at the onset of Operation Barbarossa, the Army was part of the Soviet Western Front.
 It consisted of the 1st Rifle Corps (2nd and 8th Rifle Divisions); 5th Rifle Corps (including 13th, 86th, and 113th Rifle Divisions); 6th Cavalry Corps (6th and 36th Cavalry Divisions) and 6th and 13th Mechanised Corps, under General K.D.
 Golubev.
 It was encircled by German forces in June 1941 and largely destroyed.

 By late June, the German Army Group Centre surrounded the 3rd, 4th and the 10th Armies in the Battle of Białystok–Minsk.
 In the end, all the formations and units of the 10th Army were defeated.
 On 30 June, while trying to cross the highway Minsk-Baranovichi, the army headquarters was destroyed, coming out of the remnants of the environment were addressed by fitting of the 4th Army.
 The headquarters was officially disbanded on 5 July 1941.
 The commander of the 10th Army, Major General KD Golubev, and the army artillery commander, Major General M. Barsukov, escaping from the encirclement in a consolidated group with the August 86th Border Detachment of the NKVD, in late July Golubev was appointed commander of 13th Army, which participated in the Battle of Smolensk.

 It was formed three times in 1941, next in October in the Southern Front, but its formation 'was halted due to severe battle conditions'.